abhinav1107/abhinav1107.github.io/content/posts/argocd-app-of-apps/index.md

 This whole setup has been working really well for us.
 Now, we don't need to run any Jenkins job.
 GitOps all the way.

 Until next time.
-Peace :victory_hand:
+Peace :v:!